 If so, this is a good sign!
 If you are unsure if other texts are coming through, give us a holler using the chat bubble in the lower right corner of your screen or emailing us at email@example.com, and we can book a test appointment with you.
 This lets us track it and see if notifications are coming through successfully and to make sure that things are running smoothly.

 You can also check right within an appointment's Details to see if your provider notifications have been delivered successfully!

-To check the appointment details, locate one of the appointments in question on your calendar and click it.
+To check the appointment details, locate one of the appointments where the notification was missed on your calendar and open it up.
 This will take you to the Appointment Details area.
-On the bottom left side of this page, there will be the original appointment details and it will tell you if confirmations or reminders have been sent to the client and the provider!
-If these notifications show as "Bounced" you may want to reach out to our support team for further troubleshooting.
+On the bottom left side of this page, there will be the "Original Appointment Details" and it will tell you if confirmations or reminders have been sent to the client and the provider!
+If these notifications show as "Bounced," you may want to reach out to our support team for further troubleshooting.

 If you are receiving most texts and this last one did not come through, were you out of cell service or on a poor wifi network when the text was attempting to be delivered?

 If there is any chance that the connection to the phone was poor when the text tried to deliver, this could be the reason the notification failed to send.